The 3Rs in

-Why are such a large number of animals being used in biomedical research if the 3Rs are being implemented?
+Why are large number of animals used in biomedical research if the 3Rs are being implemented?

 The large number of animals still used in research reflects the fact that alternative methods are not yet available for many areas of biomedical research.
 However, as part of all research project licence applications, researchers must consider whether the number of animals used can be reduced by referring to the latest best practice, and how any pain or discomfort can be kept to a minimum.

 Is there an alternative model for all biomedical research?
 If not why not?

 No. There are alternatives such as in vitro experiments or computer modelling, but they are not yet sophisticated enough to completely replace every aspect of animal research.
 Even when used, some alternative methods use knowledge provided from research using animals and materials sourced from animals and the results are then verified using animals.

 Also, to study and develop animal medicines the use of animals, usually dogs, is fundamental.
 Dogs, cats and other companion animals suffer from cancers, heart diseases, diabetes, joint disease and many other conditions.
 Research involving these and other species enables the development of new safe and effective veterinary medicines that improve the health and welfare of animals worldwide.

 Why monkeys cannot be replaced today:

 To complete safety evaluation for some medicines in development, monkeys are required as the safety of some molecules cannot be evaluated in other animal species such as rats or dogs.

 For some cases, only monkeys are similar enough to humans to have reliable results.

 For more information on see the EARA page on the use of monkeys in research